 Sterling was also steady, last flat at $1.2056, and little changed against the euro at 92.73 pence.
 However, current levels suggest investors aren’t willing to take the pound away from the multi-year lows it reached last week.

-Reporting by Olga Cotaga Additional reporting by Stanley White Editing by Peter Graff
+Reporting by Olga Cotaga; aditional reporting by Stanley White; editing by Larry King